 There are multiple options for undercutting jambs.
 Commercial power jamb saws are available that will provide very accurate, clean cuts.
 Hand jamb saws are also available and typically cost less than $30.
 You can also use a reciprocating saw as we did.
 When cutting jambs or trim use a scrap piece of the hardwood flooring as a guide to provide proper cut heights.

-Prior to beginning the installation of you hardwood flooring, consider a plan for the space and the use of flooring boards you have.
+Prior to beginning the installation of you hardwood flooring, consider a plan for the space where you plan to install the wood flooring.
+Plan the direction of the flooring and consider specific board patterns or groupings you may like.

 For my project, I removed all of the flooring from their boxes and spread the boards out for inspection.
 With the flooring out and visible, I was able to see all of the boards and make decisions regarding color grouping, specific board placements (tighter grain boards in higher traffic areas) and decide how to best use the material I had.